What is Meditation

 Manav2.jpg (7914 bytes)

-He was lying on a bed.
-He looked weak so His first words to me sounded like coming from somewhere else:
+He was lying on a bed, looking weak, so his first words to me seemed to come from somewhere else:

-time I knew that these words were not personally meant and that they could as well have been spoken to you, dear reader, if you had the good luck to be at this time at this place.And then again this fragile voice - reciting spontaneously flowing poems in streams of consciousness.
-Devotees enter the room with food, prasad.
-They offer it to Him with tremendous reverence.
-He eats lots of it with a strange pleasure while his voice continues this wonderful song of words.
-But now these fragile melodies are rhythmically mixed with big burps coming from His stomach.
-But now it is all too late.
-In this intoxicated state I am in now I cannot tell the difference between a burp or God's voice.
+Needless to say, his words were indeed surprising to my Western ears.
+At the same time, I knew that these words were not meant personally for me alone; they could just as well have been spoken to you, dear reader, if you had the good fortune to be at this place at this time.
+Then again came his fragile voice, reciting spontaneously flowing poems in streams of consciousness.
+Devotees entered the room with food, prasad.
+They offered it to him with tremendous reverence.
+He ate lots of it with strange pleasure, while his voice continued this wonderful song of words.
+But now these fragile melodies were rhythmically mixed with loud burps coming from his stomach.
+Yet now, in this intoxicated state I find myself in, I cannot tell the difference between a burp and God's voice.

 I have to continue the story about Manav Dayal.
-I went to His ashram in Hoshiarpur.
-And at that time I met so many beautiful beings! ... it could no longer just be a lucky projection of my own beauty: Shabdanand, Lahori Pandi ji, Sita and a lot of others just passing by.
+I went to his ashram in Hoshiarpur, and at that time, I met so many beautiful beings!
+It could no longer just be a lucky projection of my own beauty: Shabdanand, Lahori Pandiji, Sita, and many others were just passing by.

 Give me all your money!

-One hour later when I was walking around in the Guru Poornima crowd my money belt was stolen.
+One hour later, as I was walking around in the Guru Purnima crowd, my money belt was stolen.

+Then Shabdanand came: 'Manav Dayal calls you.'
 And yes...
 I had to laugh...
-With a mischievous smile.
+With a mischievous smile, Manav returned my passport and money."

 I put it all in my pocket and disappeared into the crowd of celebration.